 It’s important that testing is conducted in the same environment as where the live event will take place.
 For example, if your speaker is presenting from home, make sure they conduct the testing from home.

-Here’s some other ideas to ensure your speakers are setup for success:
+Here are some other ideas to ensure your speakers are set up for success:

 - Ensure you have at least a 5-minute break between sessions – you want speakers to get online and quickly run a test before they go live

-- For panel discussions, consider running briefings with all panelists.
+- For panel discussions, consider running briefings with all panellists.
 Ensure you have a facilitator to keep these sessions on track

 - If you had a conference MC, you can still have an online MC!
 This will keep your sessions on track and attendees engaged